emhaihsan/MetaWill/MetaWill_PRD.md

-# iPROMISE: Product Requirement Document
+# MetaWill: Product Requirement Document

 ## Project Overview

-**Project Name:** iPROMISE
+**Project Name:** MetaWill
 **Platform Type:** Web3 Commitment Platform
 **Hackathon:** Electroneum Hackathon
 **Date:** March 6, 2025

 ## Executive Summary

-iPROMISE is a decentralized platform built on blockchain technology that enables users to create and fulfill personal commitments with financial accountability.
+MetaWill is a decentralized platform built on blockchain technology that enables users to create and fulfill personal commitments with financial accountability.
 Users stake Ethereum as collateral for their promises, which is either returned upon successful completion or donated to charity if the commitment is not fulfilled.
 The platform leverages smart contracts to ensure transparency and trustless verification through a validator system.

 ## Problem Statement